HardlyDifficult/Crypto/Tutorials/EthDapp/Part2.md

 ### 16. Deploy to GitHub
 Obviously, there are tons of hosting options.
 I like GitHub as a free and easy way to host a website, and it has the `https` support required for our dapp.

-Create a repository on GitHub and upload your `index.html` file (and any other dependencies that you may have added, such as images).
+Create a repository on GitHub and upload the entire project directory (or just your `index.html` file and any other dependencies that you may have added, such as images).
 If you're unfamiliar with Github, check out how to create a repository using the [GUI](https://help.github.com/articles/create-a-repo/) or from the [command line.](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)

 Open the repository 'Settings' page.